davecoll3/kokochen/README.md

     </details>

 * Result
-  * The site responded as expected in all of the above testing.
+  * The navbar responded as expected in all of the above testing.
   * On devices with a screen width of greater than 576px, navigation links displayed correctly across the top of the page with the current page highlighted in white text.
   * On laptops and desktops, the navigation links changed color upon hovering over them with the cursor.
   * On mobile devices, with a screen width of 575px or below, the navigation menu collapsed into a burger icon.
 All navigation links were revealed when the burger icon was clicked and the current page was highlighted in white text.